The beginning of a dream

 Mikayla McKee - Office Manager

 Mikayla McKee graduated magna cum laude from George Mason University with a B.F.A in Dance in 2017.
-There, she choreographed and performed many modern works for her fellow peers and she performed in works by department head, Susan Shields.
+There, she choreographed and performed many modern works for her fellow peers and professors.
 Mikayla also received a George Mason University School of Dance scholarship, The Provost Achievement Award, was consistently on the University’s Dean’s List, and a member of the Golden Key International Honor Society.
-When Mikayla is not dancing or choreographing, she may be found using her six years of experience as a Social Media Specialist doing head shots and other photography.
-Mikayla has also spent a lot of time in Arts Administration doing internships and work study including, her notable time working for the world renowned dance company, RIOULT Dance NY.
-Mikayla spent 2017/18 dancing with Metropolitan Ballet Ensemble and Company Danzante.
+When Mikayla is not dancing or choreographing, she may be found using her 7 years of experience as a Social Media Specialist doing head shots and other photography.
+Mikayla has spent a lot of time in Arts Administration doing internships and work study including, her notable time working for the world renowned dance company, RIOULT Dance NY.
+Mikayla spent 2017/18 dancing with Metropolitan Ballet Ensemble (MBT) and Company Danzante.
 In 2019 she had received the first ever sponsorship award from RawArts Dance company.
 She performed with the company and choreographed a new work that the company performed in July 2019.
 Mikayla continues to perform and choreograph for multiple companies

 in the DMV area today.
-Finally, she is excited to join JSDA in 2020 and further her career in the
+Including, RawArts, MBT, and Ash & Elm Dance Co.
+She is excited to have joined JSDA in 2020 to further her career in the

 Xavaire Bolton - Company Director, Instructor